 The first and last name listed on your ID must match exactly the first and last name printed on your LSAT Admission Ticket.

+This is important.
 Test supervisors are directed to deny admission to anyone who does not present both acceptable identification and an acceptable photograph.

 Acceptable Forms of ID

 Common forms of acceptable identification include, but are not limited to,